Kenyatta series: Kenyatta's Last Hit

 The final book in the series, Kenyatta's Last Hit takes place in Los Angeles a year after the events in the previous entry.
 Kenyatta has managed to form a new group of activists that share his goals to clean the streets of drug dealers and crooked cops.
 He has also managed to recruit Elliot Stone, a former college football player, to join him.
 Stone is later shot by a gang along with two of Kenyatta's men, with the gang also setting fire to the building that Stone is in.
 He manages to escape dying in the fire, but is taken to a hospital where Kenyatta's men are forced to rescue him.
 They take him to Kenyatta's hide out, where he quickly recovers.
 The Detroit detectives Benson and Ryan fly into Los Angeles after discovering that the two dead men are members of Kenyatta's group, but are paired with a crooked LA cop.
 This cop does whatever he can to undermine the investigation, killing several witnesses before being killed himself.
 Kenyatta later sets up a meeting with a major drug dealer, then kills the drug dealer's men and threatens to kill him unless he introduces Kenyatta to his supplier.
 The drug dealer sets up a meeting in Las Vegas, only for it to turn into a bloodbath.
-Despite Kenyatta's attempts, the supplier escapes via helicopter while Kenyatta and much of his militant group and shot and killed.
+Despite Kenyatta's attempts, the supplier escapes via helicopter while Kenyatta and much of his militant group are shot and killed.
 The bodies are then dumped, with Benson and Ryan being called in to identify Kenyatta's corpse.